 Colorado medical helicopter makes emergency landing near Fort Morgan, all 3 on board walked away

 A medical helicopter made an emergency landing near Fort Morgan on Tuesday afternoon.
-Three flight staff, including two nurses and the pilot, were on board when the helicopter crashed just after 3 p.m. north of Fort Morgan in the area of Highway 52 and County Road T.
+Three flight staff, including two nurses and the pilot, were on board when the helicopter went down just after 3 p.m. north of Fort Morgan in the area of Highway 52 and County Road T.

-The pilot and nurses walked away from the crash.
-There wasn't a patient on board at the time.
+The pilot and nurses walked away from the emergency landing.
+There wasn't a patient on board Banner Health's Med Evac at the time.
 The helicopter was flying to a hospital in Morgan County when it went down.

+RELATED: Med Evac celebrates 40 years of business, airlifting patients in Colorado and neighboring states

 The Morgan County Sheriff's Office told CBS News Colorado that a bird strike caused mechanical issues which forced an emergency landing.